-(a) a) The designated representative of the International Unio representative of the Company shall select a panel of up to a mato serve during the n and the designated aximum of ten arbitrators life of this Agreement.
+- (a) The designated representative of the International Union and the designated representative of the Company shall select a panel of up to a maximum of ten arbitrators to serve during the life of this Agreement.
 In the event one of the arbitrators selected by the parties dies, becomes incapacitated or resigns, the parties referred to above shall immediately appoint a replacement.
-The arbitrator shall hear and determine grievances.

-- (b) The arbitration hearing shall be held within three hundred and sixty-five (365) calendar days: - (1) From the date of filing of the grievance for Language and Disciplinary cases. - (2) From the date of the Labor Relations written answer on grievances involving incentive and daywork standards.
+The arbitrator shall hear and determine grievances. - (b) The arbitration hearing shall be held within three hundred and sixty-five (365) calendar days: - (1) From the date of filing of the grievance for Language and Disciplinary cases. - (2) From the date of the Labor Relations written answer on grievances involving incentive and daywork standards.